intervortex/vortex/site/content/posts/community/2022-01-05-compost-why-2021-was-actually-a-great-year.md

 **(7.)** DJ Krush & Toshinori Kondo - Ki-Oku (1998)

 The golden child of the velocitopster, Ki-Oku brought a different sound to the ears of the vortexers.
 As always, it's hard to sell vibe and atmosphere.
-What's not hard to sell is adding jazz saxophone to the formula of one of the world's prime turntablists.
+What's not hard to sell is adding jazz trumpet to the formula of one of the world's prime turntablists.
 Equal parts smooth, eerie, relaxing and foreboding, it's hard to remain indifferent to this one.

 ![](img/posts/augustengine.jpg)